99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda Versions:
 When you work on a function we work on $LATESTS, we publish we create a version which is immutable and can't be modified (v1,v2 ec...) = code + config.

+Lambda Aliases:
-Aliases used to give the user a stable endpoint, "dev" "prod" ecc... point to the right lambda version.
-We can also use them for Canary deployment
+used to give the user a stable endpoint, "dev" "prod" ecc... point to the right lambda version.
+We can also use them for Canary deployment, ability to return to older versions of the function quickly.
+A Lambda alias is a pointer to a function version that you can update.

 Lambda and CodeDeploy:
 help automate the traffic shift for Lamba aliases.